naoisegolden/spotify-player/readme.md

 ### Enter the Spotify API

 Spotify loves developers.
-That's why they have an [open free web API](https://developer.spotify.com/web-api/) that let's you access artists, albums and even 30 seconds of any song!
+That's why they have an [open free web API](https://developer.spotify.com/web-api/) that lets you access artists, albums and even 30 seconds of any song!

 ## Exercise: Spotify Mini Player